BerreNeyrinck/BerreNeyrinck/README.md

 ### I'm Berre Neyrinck, a future Embedded Engineer studying at AP in Antwerp

- *Trying to learn things one tiny step at a time* 🫧
+ *Trying to learn things one tiny step at a time*

 </div>

-## 🇧🇪 BE

-IT- en IoT-student aan het **AP University College Antwerp**, met een passie voor het bouwen van dingen die zich op het snijvlak van software, hardware en de echte wereld bevinden.
-Ik vind het leuk om te sleutelen aan embedded systemen en computers en om projecten aan te pakken waarbij code en de fysieke omgeving samenkomen.

-Slim zijn en delen zijn mijn motto's.
-Ik vind het leuk om nieuwe mogelijkheden te verkennen en aan mijn vaardigheden te werken om een steeds groter deel van de IT-wereld te kunnen bestrijken!

-In mijn vrije tijd schrijf ik graag, zowel code als verhalen! ;p Ik ben een fervent computernerd die het leuk vindt om allerlei technologische apparatuur uit elkaar te halen en weer in elkaar te zetten.
-Leuk je te ontmoeten!

 ## 🇬🇧 EN

-IT & IoT student at **AP University College Antwerp**, passionate about building things that sit at the intersection of software, hardware, and the real world.
-I enjoy tinkering with embedded systems and computers and taking on projects where code meets the physical environment.
+IT & IoT student at AP University Antwerp.
+Really passionate about building software with talented people!
+I enjoy tinkering with computers/writing silly software for hobby projects.
 Being clever and sharing is my motto.
 I like exploring new possibilities and working on my skillset to cover an ever growing expanse of the IT world!

-In my free time I like writing, both code and stories! ;p I am an avid computer nerd who enjoys breaking open and putting back together all kinds of technological gear.
+In my free time I like writing, both code and stories!
+I am an avid computer nerd who enjoys breaking open and putting back together all kinds of technological gear and software to figure out how it works.
 Nice meeting you!

+## 🇧🇪 BE

+IT & IoT student aan de AP universiteit in Antwerpen.
+Ik vind het geweldig om samen met getalenteerde mensen software te bouwen en aan computers te sleutelen/grappige software te schrijven voor hobbyprojecten.
+Slim zijn en delen is mijn motto.
+Ik hou ervan om nieuwe mogelijkheden te verkennen en aan mijn vaardigheden te werken, zodat ik steeds meer aspecten van de IT-wereld kan ontdekken!
+In mijn vrije tijd houd ik van schrijven, zowel code als verhalen!
+Ik ben een computerfanaat die er plezier in heeft allerlei technische apparatuur en software uit elkaar te halen en weer in elkaar te zetten om te kijken hoe het werkt.
+Leuk je te ontmoeten!

 What drives me:
-- 🌱 Continuously learning — be it AI systems, new languages, backend systems and more
+- Continuously learning — be it AI systems, new languages, backend systems and more.
+Kind of a must if you work in IT! :D
-- 🔩 Building projects that solve real problems (even if they're messy along the way)
+- Building projects that solve real problems (even if getting to the solution means hitting a brick wall for weeks)
-- 🌍 Collaborating internationally and contributing to meaningful work around the world
+- Collaborating internationally and contributing to meaningful work around the world
-- 🎮 Gaming and writing enthusiast when I'm not coding

 ---

-## Connect with me
+## Let's connect!

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-0077B5?style=flat-square&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/berre-neyrinck-779244385/)
 [![GitHub](https://img.shields.io/badge/GitHub-181717?style=flat-square&logo=github&logoColor=white)](https://github.com/BerreNeyrinck)